5 Ways to Showcase Your Value as an EA

 As an Executive Assistant (EA), you’re in one of the most commonly misunderstood roles in the corporate world.
 Plenty of people have heard of the EA role but they don’t know what you really do day-to-day.
 This can make it easy for your colleagues, and even your boss, to underestimate the breadth and complexity of what you do, meaning you don’t always get the recognition you deserve.

-According to a recent Global Assistant survey, a shocking 70% of EAs feel undervalued and overlooked by their peers and colleagues.
-After speaking with many administrative professionals (APs) and through our own work aiming to make your lives easier through meeting and travel planning, we want to highlight this challenge and give you some personalized support.
+According to a recent Global Assistant survey, 70% of EAs feel undervalued and overlooked by their peers and colleagues.
+After speaking with many administrative professionals (APs) and through our own work aiming to make your lives easier through meeting and travel planning, we want to explore this challenge and offer some personalized support.

-So, here are five ways to showcase your EA skills and build your value.
+Here are five ways to showcase your EA skills and build value in your role, across teams, and in your company.

 1. Document your accomplishments

-It is a useful practice to keep a record of your accomplishments and wins, whether that’s saving a glowing email from a client or executive, noting when your quick thinking avoids a disaster, or generally keeping a record of things that you’re proud of.
-If you’re consistent with keeping these records updated, you should end up with a list of achievements that can help you showcase your value, prove the complexities of individual tasks, and act as ammunition for promotions and pay raises.
+It is a useful practice to keep a record of your accomplishments and wins.
+Whether that’s saving a glowing email from a client or executive, noting when your quick thinking avoids a disaster, or generally keeping a record of things that you’re proud of.
+If you’re consistent with keeping these records updated, you should end up with a list of achievements that can help showcase your value, prove the complexities of individual tasks, and use as support for promotions and pay rises.
 Unsure of where to start?
 Use this accomplishment tracker from ASAP.

 To do this well, however, you need to overcome the fear or embarrassment of self-PR.
 Being an EA especially, often the only way to show your value is to make it known, so don’t be afraid to make some noise when you do something impressive.